contact us

 Skill level required - This probably wouldn't be the best recipe for a new baker to try first.
 It's not necessarily difficult, but there are a lot of steps and it takes a lot of time.
 The book stated 6 hours, but it took me longer than that, and I'm a very experienced baker.

 Were the directions clear - Yes, for the most part, although there are more than 3 pages of directions for this particular recipe, not including the variation for using up leftovers.
 I'm used to Rose's instructions being very precise so I was surprised when she didn't specify how far to roll the dough flaps when making the dough package.
-Additionally, during the final shaping of the individual kouign amann, the "bring up the corners" part was s little unclear.
+Additionally, during the final shaping of the individual kouign amann, the "bring up the corners" part was a little unclear.
 The photos in the book show the shaped pastries to have loose layers, but when I followed the instructions precisely, I had no loose layers visible.
-Perhaps the step to roll the 4-inch squares out to a 5 1/2 to 6-inch square was omitted from the ph0tos?
+Perhaps the step to roll the 4-inch squares out to a 5 1/2 to 6-inch square was omitted from the photos?
 Lastly, somewhere in the recipe, Rose refers readers to page 539 in the book concerning the use the Brod & Taylor Bread Proofing Box, but no temperature was specified on page 539 and only a temperature range was given in the recipe so I chose to forego the proofing box and let my dough rise at room temperature.

 What would I do differently next time - I would make a smaller version and bake them in a standard muffin pan.
 Also, I would cut leftovers into cubes and use them to make bread pudding instead of the suggested souffléed french toast.